Deflection of Massive Spin-$\frac{1}{2}$ Particles around Kerr Black Hole: Introduction

-There are several key results we achieved in this work: First, the gravitational lensing effect of massive particles with non-zero spin has already been investigated perturbatively in \cite{Zhang:2022rnn} in the weak field limit.
-In this work, the deflection of massive spin-$\frac{1}{2}$ particles near the black hole is computed by focusing on the critical radius, namely the innermost possible distance any test particle can achieve during its entire trajectory without being absorbed into the black hole.
+There are several key results we achieved in this work: First, the deflection of massive spin-$\frac{1}{2}$ particles near the black hole is computed by focusing on the critical radius, namely the innermost possible distance any test particle can achieve during its entire trajectory without being absorbed into the black hole.
 Second, although the lensing effect of massive particles with non-zero spin has been studied by solving the MPD equations, e.g., in \cite{Zhang:2022rnn}, it is assumed that quantum particles, e.g. electrons, neutrinos, etc., will follow a similar trajectory as given by the MPD equations.
 In this work, by combining previous results in \cite{Rudiger:1981uu,Audretsch:1981wf} and calculations to specifically identify the effective spin provided by the quantum spin tensor given in \cite{Rudiger:1981uu}, we can show that quantum particles, particularly highly polarized particle beams, indeed exhibit effective quantum spin corrections to their trajectory passing by classical black holes.
 Additionally, the exact corrections of particles with given rest mass while traveling with a speed of $v$ around a black hole with given mass is computed and analyzed, the results show that the correction may not be negligible when both the particles rest mass and black hole mass are small.
 Finally, although still highly theoretical, a potential new method of extracting the lower bound for the neutrino mass is proposed based on the computed results.
 The relatively high level of correction and our newly proposed way to obtain a lower bound for the test particle's rest mass might enable new possibilities of gravitational lensing/deflection-related experiments in both high-precision astronomy and microscopic tests, e.g., analog gravity experiments \cite{Schutzhold:2002rf,Steinhauer:2015saa,Chakraborty:2022zfl}.

 The structure of this work is as follows.
 In Section \ref{sec2}, we first introduce the MPD-like equation that is satisfied by the quantum particle and identify the effective spin generated by the quantum spin tensor.
 Then, we also briefly introduce the theoretical background of the classical computation of the trajectory of a spinning body around a black hole.
 In Section \ref{sec3}, several key results will be presented.
 First, we will show that whether the particle is relativistic does not significantly affect the quantum spin correction, suggesting that the magnitude of the correction mainly comes from the change in the particle's rest mass, as well as the size of the central black hole.
 Then, we will analyze in detail the dependencies of the quantum spin correction to the particle's rest mass, the size of the center black hole, as well as how fast the black hole is rotating.
 Also, based on the results computed, we propose a new method of extracting the lower bound for the mass of an ultralight particle with non-zero spin, potentially include neutrinos.
 Finally, we will provide some discussion on the results we obtained in this work in Section \ref{sec4}.